 This degree has two stages, each comprising 120 credits.

-- You’ll start Stage 1, with two 30-credit computing & IT modules followed by two 30-credit mathematics modules.
+- You’ll start Stage 1, with two 30-credit computing & IT modules followed by a 30-credit statistics module and a 30-credit mathematics module.

-- In Stage 2, you’ll study 60 credits in a specific area of computing & IT and complete your diploma with a 60-credit module in either applied mathematics or pure mathematics.
+- In Stage 2, you’ll study 60 credits in a specific area of computing & IT and complete your diploma with two 30-credit statistics modules.

 Optional Access module – visit Am I ready? to find out about starting this course with a preparatory Access module.

 In half of Stage 1, you’ll study two introductory computing & IT modules.
-In the other half of this stage, you’ll learn a range of mathematical techniques and solve problems using specialist software.
+In the other half of this stage, you’ll investigate calculus, matrices, vectors and sequences and solve practical problems using specialist software, as well as learning how to use basic statistical tools and quantitative methods.

 At Stage 2, you’ll choose an area of computing & IT to focus on and study 60 credits in that area.
-You’ll also choose either applied mathematics or pure mathematics and study a module in that subject.
+In statistics, you’ll learn how to use specialist software and explore a range of topics over two 30-credit modules.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Diploma of Higher Education in Computing & IT and a second subject uses a variety of study materials and has the following elements: